Unlock the City: Enjoy Dubai Tourism with a Rental Car in 2024

 Read Also: 90 Days Dubai Visa

 An astounding example of modernistic architecture is the Dubai Frame, the largest frame on the planet.
-The colossal frame provides panoramic views of New and Old Dubai at 150 meters above the ground.
-Golden motifs in honeycomb pattern adorning the frame make it a dazzling sight at night.
+The colossal frame provides panoramic views of New and Old Dubai at 150 metres above the ground.
+Golden motifs in a honeycomb pattern adorning the frame make it a dazzling sight at night.
 It also has a grand museum showcasing the grand past of the city and a string of restaurants and cafes.

 Read Also: Dubai Business Visa Guide

 6. Sheikh Zayed Road:

 Driving along Sheikh Zayed Road, the main thoroughfare running through downtown, with the mesmerising Dubai Skyline in the background, is more than anyone can ask for.
 The glorious skyscrapers can be seen brushing shoulders with each other from here.
 The eight-lane highway offers a great vantage point.
 The Dubai World Trade Centre, along with numerous malls and other remarkable landmarks, stands proudly on the main artery of Dubai.

 Located on Jumeirah Road is another sky-soaring wonder: the 321-meter Burj al-Arab, the world's tallest and most expensive hotel, perched on its own artificial island.
 Those who can't afford a stay in the luxurious suites can certainly experience its rich ambiance by having dinner at the underwater Al-Mahara restaurant or lunch at the California-style fusion restaurant Scape.
 Do visit the Sky View Bar at the tip of the hotel to catch staggering panoramic views.